Apollo155/PEBSIT004_GnomeOnARope_BisqueraJessAndreiS./README.md

 ---

+## Controls
+- Tilt the Device -> Move left and right
+- Up Button -> Shorter rope
+- Down Button -> Lengthen rope
+- Menu Button-> Pause/Return to menu
+- New Game button -> Start the game
+- Invincible Checkbox -> Make the gnome invincible

+---

+## How to Run

+1. Clone or download this repository.
+2. Open Unity Hub -> Add project -> Select project folder.
+3. Open the scene Main.scene in Assets/Scenes/folder.
+4. Press Play inside Unity OR run the build in /Builds/.

+---

+## Known Issues / Limitations

+- Rope physics may jitter slightly at higher speeds.
+- Currently only one level (prototype).

+---

 ## Getting Started

 To explore the Gnome's Well project, ensure you have the correct version of the **Unity engine** installed.